How Long after a PI Accident do I have to File a Claim?

 It will be very hard for you to prove that you were indeed injured in the accident if you wait too long to seek medical help.
 It's actually advised that you seek medical attention within the first 24-48 hours of your accident if you want the absolute best chance at obtaining maximum compensation.

 You might be thinking well wait a minute what if I feel fine I'm not going to the doctor.
-It's not uncommon for someone to be involved in a PI accident and to feel fine afterwards, only to begin to experience pain days or even weeks later.
+It's not uncommon for someone to be involved in a PI accident and to feel fine afterward, only to begin to experience pain days or even weeks later.

 When you seek immediate medical treatment the doctor will be able to find out if you suffered an injury before you begin to experience pain.
 If they catch the injury in time, you may not need treatment for as long or end up in as much pain as you could if you wait.